 3.5 year PhD opportunity with Biomedical Engineering and the National Manufacturing Institute Scotland.

 You can study an MPhil or an MRes over one year or a PhD over the course of three to four years.
-You also have the option of an EngD over four or five years, depending on your research area.

 You can undertake your degree in any of our research groups:

 Find out more about our MRes postgraduate research degree in Physics.